 The HSE Manager and the Safety Supervisor shall carry out safety site inspections to ensure that the safety specifications set out in the Safety Management Plan are complied with during the execution of precast concrete manhole work.

 Persons engaged in precast concrete manhole work shall be supplied with and used with the requisite PPE and as a standard, each person shall wear safety helmets and safety footwear, etc. The requirement for personal protective equipment shall be approved by the client representative

 Competent manpower and builders will be employed to carry out the installation work.

 Necessary civil clearance will be obtained (if applicable) prior to the start of installation.

-For loading and unloading operation, the proposed crane location to be ready with a compacted floor for safe positioning of crane and boom trucks.
+For loading and unloading operations, the proposed crane location is to be ready with a compacted floor for the safe positioning of crane and boom trucks.